dimitri-nicolo/calico/getting-started/kubernetes/ebpf.md

 <%

-`kubeadm` supports a number of base OSes; as long as the base OS chosen (such as Ubuntu 20.04) meets the kernel requirements, `kubeadm`-provisioned clusters are fully supported.
+`kubeadm` supports a number of base OSes; as long as the base OS chosen (such as Ubuntu 20.04) meets the kernel requirements, `kubeadm`-provisioned clusters are supported.

 Since `kube-proxy` is not required in eBPF mode, you may wish to disable `kube-proxy` at install time.
 With `kubeadm` you can do that by passing the ` --skip-phases=addon/kube-proxy` flag to `kubeadm init`: